 Step – 4: Insert the Masonry Drill Bit

 Now, as you have prepared the drill machine, it’s time to install the bit.
-You will need a masonry bit to drill a hole into concrete.
+You will need a masonry bit to drill a hole into the concrete.
 Bring the masonry drill bit and insert the squared end of the bit into the chuck at the end of the drill.
 It’s a heavy-duty task, so tighten the chuck by holding it with your hand.
-It would be best if you squeezed the trigger while the drill is switched to the forward position.
-Ensure that you have attached the correct sized drill bit for the hole you are planning to create.
+It would be best if you squeezed the trigger while the drill was switched to the forward position.
+Ensure that you have attached the correct-sized drill bit for the hole you are planning to create.

 Step 5: Take Your Position With The Drill